identrail/identrail/docs/auth/identity-linking-rules.md

 `users.primary_email` is `UNIQUE`, which means we cannot persist two `users` rows with the same email.
 We resolve the collision deliberately rather than auto-linking:

 - The new `users` row is created with `primary_email = NULL`.
 The email captured from the IdP is stored on the new `user_identities` row (`user_identities.email`) for display and audit only.
-- The new user can claim the email later from `/app/account/security` by proving ownership: sign in with the original identity tied to that email and link the new identity, OR receive a verification email at the address and confirm.
-Both flows fold the new `user_identities` row under the existing `users` row instead of producing a second account.
+- The new user can claim the email later from `/app/account/security` by proving ownership through authenticated linking: sign in with the original identity tied to that email and link the new identity.
+This flow folds the new `user_identities` row under the existing `users` row instead of producing a second account.
 - This trades a small amount of UX friction for a clean security property: the schema cannot end up with two distinct users claiming the same canonical email.

 ## Rule 2: Email-claim equality alone is never proof